TylerOlrogge/Splunk-Brute-Force-Detection/README.md

      by Account_Name
 | where FailedLogonAttempts >3 AND SuccessfulLogonAttempts >0

-This ruls was designed to trigger if there are at least 3 failed logins, followed by a successful login, which could indicate a potential successful brute-force attack.
+This rule was designed to trigger if there are at least 3 failed logins, followed by a successful login, which could indicate a potential successful brute-force attack.
 SuccessfulLogonAttempts >0 can be removed if we are looking to monitor for failed brute-force attacks.

 ## Alert Setup:
 - Scans logs every 5 minutes